-3. I see.
+That’s understandable.
 Well, we sure hope the tide is turning, because women have a lot to contribute to the field.
 Now, let’s take you on a journey to the past.
 Do you remember how you started working with data?

 I recall it started with my master thesis.
 Back then, I wanted to use machine learning algorithms – at that time mainly neural networks trained with backpropagation, to automatically classify heart beats in an electrocardiographic signal.
 The problem at first seemed relatively easy.
 Just two classes: normal beats and arrhythmic beats.

 However, when I dug deeper, I discovered that arrhythmic beats could come in many forms and shapes, depending on the pathology.
 Thus, the binomial classification problem quickly became a multinomial classification problem.

 Furthermore, in some ECG tracks, I also had to deal with unknown sudden unclassified and unrepresented heartbeat shapes.

 So, this is how I got introduced to anomaly detection problems.
 In addition, some pathologies did not produce a dramatically different heartbeat shape but just a slight drift of the signal over time.
 This was the realm of time series analysis.
 And so on … as one problem was somehow solved, a new problem arose.
 And I haven’t stopped digging deeper since then.

 Yes, data science is a lifelong learning process.
 As an experienced data scientist, you probably have quite a few victories.
 Could you share with our readers what highlights in your career are you most proud of so far?